softwareforgood/innocent_tech_app/README.md

 Note: *Please* read this readme carefully.
 *Onboarding instructions and tasks are listed throughout this readme.*
 The tasks shown throughout the readme are what we (Chelsey & Edith) will need to show that your local env is setup, you can commit to the repo, *and* you have completed onboarding.
-If you need assistance with *any* step of onboarding, please reach out to Chelsey + Edith through email or on Slack.
+If you need assistance with *any* step of onboarding, please reach out to Chelsey, Edith, or your team mates on Slack.

 HAPPY CODING!

 ### Project: Innocent Tech

 For this cohort, you will be working on the educator user of an application called 'Innocent Tech.'
 Innocent Tech is a full-stack application that works to eradicate racial bias in the classroom to better support students of color.
-There will be an Innocent Tech kick off on [event info here]
+There will be an Innocent Tech kick off the first week of the apprenticeship.
 - [ ] I received and accepted the 'Innocent Tech Kickoff' invite

 ### Coding Practices
 For this apprenticeship, we will use development sprints to get the tasks completed.
 Our sprints run for 2 weeks each, from Tuesday to the following Tuesday.
-We will have retros the Wednesday after the sprint ends.
+After each sprint, we will have a retro* every Wednesday after the sprint ends.
+*A retro is [define retro]
 - [ ] I received and accepted calendar invites for Sprint retros

 ### Technical Requirements + Tools Overview
 At SFG and during the duration of this project, we will be using some technical requirements and tools that most of you are familiar with, and some new tools!
-Read on for the new additions. :)
+Read on for the new additions. :D

 #### Google Suite
 - [ ] Received and Read the SFG Handbook